Martin Luther King Sr.: Ministry

 King was the pastor of the Ebenezer Baptist Church for four decades, wielding great influence in the black community and earning some degree of respect from the white community.
 He also broadcast on WAEC, a religious radio station in Atlanta.

-He became a local leader of the Civil Rights Movement, serving on the executive committee of the NAACP chapter in Atlanta and the Civic and Political League as an officer.
+King became a local leader of the civil rights movement, serving on the executive committee of the NAACP chapter in Atlanta and the Civic and Political League as an officer.
 He encouraged his son to become active in the movement.

-In his 1950 essay An Autobiography of Religious Development, King Jr. wrote that his father was a major influence on his entering the ministry.
-He said, "I guess the influence of my father also had a great deal to do with my going in the ministry.
+In his 1950 essay An Autobiography of Religious Development, King Jr. wrote that his father was a major influence on his entering the ministry, stating, "I guess the influence of my father also had a great deal to do with my going in the ministry.
 This is not to say that he ever spoke to me in terms of being a minister, but that my admiration for him was the great moving factor; He set forth a noble example that I didn't mind following."

 King Jr. often recounted that his father frequently sent him to work in the fields.
-He said that in this way he would gain a healthier respect for his forefathers.
+King Jr. said that in this way, he would gain a healthier respect for his forefathers.

 In his autobiography, King Jr. remembered his father leaving a shoe shop because he and his son were asked to change seats.
-He said, "This was the first time I had seen Dad so furious.
+King Jr. said, "This was the first time I had seen Dad so furious.
 That experience revealed to me at a very early age that my father had not adjusted to the system, and he played a great part in shaping my conscience.
 I still remember walking down the street beside him as he muttered, 'I don't care how long I have to live with this system, I will never accept it.'"

 Another story related by King Jr. was that once the car his father was driving was stopped by a police officer, and the officer addressed the senior King as "boy".
-King pointed to his son, saying, "This is a boy, I'm a man; until you call me one, I will not listen to you."
+King Sr. pointed to his son and said, "This is a boy, I am a man, and until you call me one, I will not listen to you."

 King Jr. became an associate pastor at Ebenezer in 1948, and his father wrote a letter of recommendation for him to attend the Crozer Theological Seminary in Chester, Pennsylvania.
 King Sr. also made arrangement for King Jr. to work with J. Pius Barbour, a family friend who pastored at Calvary Baptist Church in Chester.
 Despite theological differences, father and son would later serve together as joint pastors at the church.